-I enjoy all types of food and drink.
+I enjoy most types of food and drink.

 A ‘’born again’’ biker that’s me.
 I have been riding bikes, on and off, for 50+ years having started riding on my Dad’s ‘Raleigh Supermatic Moped’ at 16yrs.
 By 17, I’d bought a cheap 1950s BSA Bantam 125.
 Then having been given a 1960s Bantam (minus engine), a quick engine transplant resulted in a newer bike to ride and pass my test.
 At 18, I P/Xd the Bantam for a late 1960s Triumph Speed Twin 3TA which I rode for about 3 years before progressing to the 500 & 650 Triumph models until giving up 2 wheels for 4, to transport a family.I my late teens I used to visit Santa Pod’s Drag Raceway where I drooled over the sound and size of American engines.
 It was also where I first fell in love with the distinctive sound of the Harley Davidson motorcycle.After 2 families and some 30+ years later, having returned to singleton status, I felt it was time to return to 2 wheels.
 I purchased my 1st Harley Davison in May 2008 from Oxford HD, it was a 1584cc 2007 Street Glide upon which I rode some 40K miles until I wrecked it in a RTA in 2014.
 Luckily, I had previously seen a couple of Road Glides at Newmarket HD, and with a quick call from my hospital bed I reserved a 1804cc 2013 CVO Road Glide.I joined III Rivers in January 2011 following the demise of the Essex Chapter.
 In 2014 I took the reins of Membership Secretary for 2 years and in 2016 I stepped in as Treasurer, after the existing Treasurer stepped down.
 I also volunteered for a role as a Road Captain in the 2017 season and have led a few rides.My longest ride to date is when I completed Route 66 in 2013 covering 2627.5 miles from Chicago to Santa Monica, which culminated in me paddling in Santa Monica Bay on my 67th birthday.
 I returned the following year for the Sturgis Rally.My best ride to date has to be last year’s ride (2017) when 7 of us from III Rivers started in Rapid City, South Dakota taking in all the sights of Sturgis (Badlands, Mount Rushmore, Crazy Horse Memorial, Spearfish Canyon & Devils Tower), before riding west and over the Beartooth Highway (US 212) into Yellowstone for 3 days exploration, then returning to Rapid City via Jackson Hole, Riverton, Casper & Custer (2235 miles).
 The never ending vistas on this road trip just blew my mind, not forgetting the company